TABLE OF CONTENTS

 Section 3.
 PROCEDURES GOVERNING REVISION OF CURRICULUM AND DEGREE REQUIREMENTS

-- Each proposed change in curriculum and in degree requirements shall be discussed and approved by the department or school of origin.
-The head of the department, school or college shall sign the proposal—indicating whether two-thirds of the faculty has approved the proposal or not—and submit it, where appropriate, to the divisional school and/or dean.
-Approval by the school and/or college dean shall be given in accordance with established procedures of the respective school or college.
-The school or college dean shall sign the proposal as evidence of such approval.
-The department, school, or college originating the proposal shall forward one copy with the required signatures to the provost for signature, along with an electronic copy of the proposal.
+- Each proposed change in curriculum and in degree requirements shall be discussed and approved by the academic unit of origin.
+The academic unit head shall sign the proposal—indicating whether two-thirds of the faculty has approved the proposal or not—and submit it, where appropriate, to the college dean.

 Section 4.
 FORMAT FOR PREPARING PROPOSALS

 - Activation of special topics courses that are not intended to meet a general education element do not require EPC action.
-(However, the course number, title, credit value, and catalog description of such courses must still be included in the scheduling template for the Office of the Registrar before a special topics course is included in the class schedule.)
-Special topics courses that are intended to meet a general education element require approval by the Core Curriculum Committee, received through the EPC proposal process.
+(However, the course number, title, credit value, and catalog description of such courses must still be included in the scheduling template for the Office of the Registrar before a Special Topics course is included in the class schedule.)
+Special Topics courses that are intended to meet a general education element require approval by the Core Curriculum Committee, received through the EPC proposal process.

 Section 5.
 POLICIES FOR OPEN TOPIC COURSES